microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Entra Academy.md

 ### Learning Path
-See the Identity & Access Management Readiness Resources:
+See our new Security Copilot Resources:

 {% include resources.md
-    includetags="identity and access management resources"
+    includetags="security copilot"
     includemethod="all"
     showtags="false"
     showdate="true"